mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-05-16-drawing-blank-faces.md

 Now is a great time to pencil in the hair, mustache, or beard whiskers using black as your base and a bright brown or yellow over the top.
 For a detailed Paper by 53 hair tutorial, [check this out]({% post_url /mastering-paper/2013-05-10-drawing-hair %}) one time.

-{% figure caption:"Use black and white pencils to shade and highlight." class:"half" %}
+{% figure caption:"Use black and white pencils to shade and highlight." class:"gallery-2-col" %}
 [![Pencil details with Paper 53](/assets/images/paper-53-pencil-detail-face-1-400.jpg)](/assets/images/paper-53-pencil-detail-face-1-lg.jpg) [![Pencil details with Paper 53](/assets/images/paper-53-pencil-detail-face-2-400.jpg)](/assets/images/paper-53-pencil-detail-face-2-lg.jpg)
 {% endfigure %}